Visibility, automation, and orchestration with Zero Trust

 Proactive detection is when you apply hunting to the data to prove a compromised hypothesis.
 Threat hunting starts with the assumption you have been breached--you hunt for proof that there's indeed a breach.

 Threat hunting starts with a hypothesis based on current threats, such as COVID-19 phishing attacks.
 Analysts start with this hypothetical threat, identify the key indicators of compromise, and hunt through the data to see if there's proof that the environment has been compromised.
-If indicators exist, hunting scenarios might result in analytics that would notify the organizations if the certain indicators occurs again.
+If indicators exist, hunting scenarios might result in analytics that would notify the organizations if the certain indicators occur again.

 Either way, once an incident is detected, you need to investigate it to build out the complete story of the attack.
 What else did the user do?
 What other systems were involved?
 What executables were run?